julianlk522/julianlk.com/content/tech-qna.md

 These writings also serve as notes to help me learn and for future reference.

 As always, please [let me know](mailto:jxl1729@miami.edu) if you see something false.
-I try hard to fact-check my statements but am not perfect.
+I try hard to fact-check everything but am not perfect.

 ## Tech Ecosystem

 #### What is RSS all about?
 Should you care about it?

+**RSS**: _Really Simple Syndication_

-That depends on whether you follow a lot of blogs or other (relatively simple) sources that are periodically updated.
+That depends on whether you follow a lot of blogs or other (relatively basic) sources that are periodically updated.
 RSS helps you keep up with those.
-You configure an _RSS aggregator_ which looks for an XML _sitemap_ file on the sites you specify.
-The sitemap can indicate any changed content, and your aggregator (or _reader_) will report those updates back to you in a _syndicated_ (the 2nd 's' in 'RSS') location.
+You configure an _RSS aggregator_ which fetches an XML _sitemap_ file from the sites you specify.
+The sitemap overviews site content, and your aggregator (or _reader_) will detect and report any updates back to you in a _syndicated_ (hence the 2nd "S") location.

 You basically can check a single feed to get automatic updates from multiple, maybe many, sites of your choosing.
 But the content must be presentable in XML format, so it won't work well for more sophisticated sites or web-apps, like determining changes to the [Figma](https://www.figma.com/) engine, for example.

-### What is LSP?
+#### What is LSP?
 What problem(s) does it solve?

+**_LSP_**: _Language Server Protocol_

-Language Server Protocol is an [open standard](https://github.com/microsoft/language-server-protocol) providing a uniform communication format for code editors and [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) to request and receive language-specific guidance from remote, language-specific intelligence servers.
+LSP is an [open standard](https://github.com/microsoft/language-server-protocol) providing a uniform communication format for code editors and [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) to request and receive language-specific tooling from selected dedicated intelligence servers over [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC).
 Guidance might be:

 -   auto complete suggestions
 -   syntax highlighting